Capillary/ecom-api-document/source/includes/_product.md

 ## Get Similar Products

 Retrieves similar products based on the product id passed.
-Similar products are mapped manually in the CP and are used for cross selling.
+Similar products are either mapped manually or automatically in the CP based on the criteria set.
+These are used for cross selling.